VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 is crazy to me.

-Because of everything from an abusive text book industry to capitalism as a whole what we have right now is expensive, boring, low quality, and isn't even worth it.
+Because of everything from an abusive textbook industry to capitalism as a whole what we have right now is expensive, boring, low quality, and isn't even worth it.

 Seriously, look at how poor a value even a technical education is becoming!
 College prices have sky rocketed, the dream of finding a career with decent work-life balance is imploding, and the big employers of computer engineers and computer scientists are being generally fucking evil and I just don't get why anyone would want to do it....